Pece17/IoTBeacon/README.md

 # Issues and tasks

-Here is a list of current issues and tasks
+Here is a list of current issues and tasks to be solved

 1. Timeout for ```BeaconScanner.py``` script - Status?

-2. Test whether BeaconScanner.py notices difference in RSSI when walking between the classrooms on Raspberry Pi 2 and 3
+2. Test whether BeaconScanner.py notices difference in RSSI value when walking between the classrooms where Raspberry Pi 2 and 3 are located - can you say with certainty if the beacon is inside the respective classrooms?